ycpcs/cs350-fall2014/README.md

 ---
 layout: default
+course_number: CS350
 title: README
 ---

-This is the website for CS 350, Fall 2014 at York College of Pennsylvania.
+This is the website for CS350, Fall 2014 at York College of Pennsylvania.

 Unless indicated otherwise, all materials are